‘Destiny’ Weekly Reset For January 31: Winter’s Run And High Rolling Artifacts

 |Strike Elite

-|Earn “Gold Tier Achieved”, “Silver Tier Achieved”, or “Bronze Tier Achieved” Medals.
+|Earn “Gold Tier Achieved,” “Silver Tier Achieved,” or “Bronze Tier Achieved” Medals.

 |10,000